sipeed/MaixPy/docs/doc/en/ai_model_converter/online_converter.md

     disp.show(img)
 ```

 For YOLO26 or YOLO11, replace `nn.YOLOv8` with the corresponding MaixPy model interface.
-For YOLOv5u models from the newer Ultralytics `ultralytics` repository, use `nn.YOLOv8` directly in the inference code; do not use `nn.YOLOv5`.
-The `nn.YOLOv5` interface is for YOLOv5 models trained with the original `ultralytics/yolov5` repository.

 ## Notes